ajpharrelo/ajpharrelo/README.md

 ### Glad to see you here!
-I’m a aspiring software developer with a passion for learning new technologies and the creation of robust and cool software.
+I’m an aspiring software developer with a passion for learning new technologies and the creation of robust and cool software.

 I am striving to learn and become very advanced in all the major systems programming languages one at a time:
 - C# (Currently)